AriFordsham/GHCWiki/pattern-match-check-implementation.md

 ```

-Literal patterns are not essential for the algorithm to work, but, as we discuss below, it is
+Literal patterns are not essential for the algorithm to work, but it is
-much more efficient to treat them more like constructors by matching against them eagerly than
+more efficient to treat them more like constructors by matching against them eagerly than
 generating equality constraints to feed the term oracle with (as we do in the paper).
 Additionally,
 we use negative patterns (constructor `PmNLit`), for efficiency also. `PmCon` contains several
 fields, effectively copying constructor `ConPatOut` of type `Pat` (defined in `hsSyn/HsPat.hs`).